slimeless/zipper/README.md

 #### Example:
 ```
-zipper cmp -a HUFFMAN /path/to/file
+zipper cmp -a lzw /path/to/file
 ```

 ### 2. Decompression (`ucmp`)